 Then, embryologists attempt to fertilize the eggs with sperm.
 Sometimes, they will freeze a portion of the eggs before fertilization.
 Other times, they will fertilize first, and then freeze some of the embryos.

-That said, what is mini IVF and how is it different?
 With mini IVF treatment, fertility doctors prescribe different medications than in standard IVF.
 The cost is much less because of this one reason alone.
-With mini IVF, doctors prescribe only Clomid or a similar drug.
+Doctors prescribe only Clomid or a similar drug.
 Clomid stimulates the ovaries, but not enough to cause them to produce many eggs, usually.
-Generally, Mini IVF results in fewer eggs than conventional IVF.
+Generally, the results in fewer eggs than conventional IVF.

 The cost difference between standard IVF and Mini IVF is between $3,000 and $5,000, which makes Mini IVF much less expensive than standard IVF.
 The difference is in the cost of the medication.